Journal / Tea Education

 Share:

-Probably the most common type of dark tea known is Pu’er tea.
-Pu’er tea is one of the oldest types of tea, with a history dating back more than 2,000 years.
-This ancient tea originates in Yunnan province on China’s southwestern frontier, where a temperate climate and lush landscapes, teeming with biodiversity, provide ideal growing conditions for tea.
-China also has quite a few heicha 黑茶 selections from other regions outside of Pu’er, such as Hunan Heicha, Sichuan Heicha, Liu Ancha.
+A common type of dark tea is Pu’er tea.
+What distinguishes this dark tea is its longstanding tradition.
+Pu’er is one of the oldest types of tea, with a history dating back more than 2,000 years.
+This ancient tea originates in Yunnan province on China’s Southwestern frontier, where a temperate climate and lush landscapes, teeming with biodiversity, provide ideal growing conditions for tea.
+China also has quite a few heicha selections from other regions outside of Pu’er, such as Hunan Heicha, Sichuan Heicha and Liu Ancha.

-Like Champagne or other regionally specific foods and beverages, Pu’er tea is a geographically indicated product that can only be created and fermented in Yunnan province with sun-dried green tea grown from broad leaf tea tree varieties planted in Yunnan, Laos, Myanmar, Thailand and Vietnam.
+Like champagne or other regionally specific foods and beverages, Pu’er tea is a geographically indicated product that can only be grown and processed in Yunnan province from sun-dried green tea grown from broad leaf tea tree varieties planted in Yunnan, Laos, Myanmar, Thailand and Vietnam.

 Pu’er Classic-image